-How can we define the term purity?
-Many times we would have come across sentences like this water is pure or the milk used in making this tea is pure.
-Is this right?
-What is the basis for saying that a substance is pure?
+Almost everything that we see around is matter.
+However, the question that arises here is whether the matter around us is pure or not?
+Moreover, How can we define the term purity?
+Many times we would have also come across sentences like, “water is pure” or “the milk used in making this tea is pure.”
+But is it correct to say this?
+Or what is the basis for saying that a substance is pure?
 Can we say any substance is pure if it is smooth or soft or it is white?
-NO.

 - They are perfectly homogeneous in nature.